tainagotgithub/giropops-monitoring/README.md

 - Grafana
 - Node_Exporter

-#Infra on AWS
+# Infra on AWS with terraform
 First do terraform plan, then terraform init
 Then we will have 3 EC2 machines for our cluster swarm

-#Docker Swarm
-On the machines, do docker swarm init, then docker swarm join Promote one to master

 # Install Demonstration